 The reason why many traders prefer to trade the breakout (without any additional tools) is that they do not want to miss the drop that usually occurs following the breakout.
 In other words, FOMO.

-This is especially the case for active day traders or scalpers that are looking for minor price movements and get in and out of positions several times a day.
+This is especially the case for active day traders or scalpers who are looking for minor price movements and get in and out of positions several times a day.

 2. Confirm the Inverse Head and Shoulders Pattern with Fibonacci Levels